Sam Harris: Podcast

 In September 2013, Harris began releasing the Waking Up podcast (since re-titled Making Sense).
 Episodes vary in length but often last over two hours.
 Releases do not follow a regular schedule.

-The podcast focuses on a wide array of topics related to science and spirituality, including philosophy, religion, morality, free will, neuroscience, meditation, psychedelics and artificial intelligence.
+The podcast focuses on a wide array of topics related to science and spirituality, including philosophy, religion, morality, free will, neuroscience, meditation, psychedelics, politics, terrorism, and artificial intelligence.
 Harris has interviewed a wide range of guests, including scientists, philosophers, spiritual teachers, and authors.
-Guests have included Jordan Peterson, Daniel Dennett, Janna Levin, Peter Singer, and David Chalmers.
+Guests have included Jordan Peterson, Daniel Dennett, Janna Levin, Diane Musho Hamilton, Peter Singer, and David Chalmers.

 Meditation app

 In September 2018, Harris released a meditation course app, Waking Up with Sam Harris.
 The app provides daily meditations; long guided meditations; daily "Moments" (brief meditations and reminders); conversations with thought leaders in psychology, meditation, philosophy, psychedelics, and other disciplines; a selection of lessons on various topics, such as Mind & Emotion, Free Will, and Doing Good; and more.
 Users of the app are introduced to several types of meditation, such as mindfulness meditation, vipassanā-style meditation, loving-kindness meditation, and Dzogchen.
 In September 2020, Harris announced his commitment to donate at least 10% of Waking Up's profits to highly effective charities, thus becoming the first company to sign the Giving What We Can pledge for companies.
 The pledge was retroactive, taking into account the profits since the day the app launched two years previously.
+Waking Up and Harris produced the 2026 documentary Unraveling the Dream: Psychedelics, Awakening, and the Brain.